jakobo/botscripten/README.md

 3. Paste `https://cdn.jsdelivr.net/gh/aibexhq/botscripten@0.5.1/dist/Twine2/Botscripten/format.js`
 4. Click `Add`

-Once you've done this, you will have access to the Botscripten story formats in Twine.
+Once you've done this, you will have access to the Botscripten story format in Twine.
 If you're migrating, be sure to check the [Changelog](CHANGELOG.md) for a migration guide, as migrating to 0.5.0 from an earlier version can introduce breaking changes.

+Upgrading is as simple as removing your old Botscripten and adding the new URL above.
+You can then convert any existing story to the new format.

 ## Create your first chat story